Gerakl22/BaseCourse/README.md

 02.01.21.
 Gleam.
 The cube consists of n3 transparent and opaque cubes.
 Is there at least one gap? https://github.com/Gerakl22/BaseCourse/blob/main/homework_seven/checkGleamInCube.cpp

 02.01.21.
 Tic tac toe.
-Computer play against user.
-Computer never lose. https://github.com/Gerakl22/BaseCourse/blob/main/homework_seven/ticTacToe.cpp
+Use random that select who will step first: computer or user.
+Computer never lose, if he step first. https://github.com/Gerakl22/BaseCourse/blob/main/homework_seven/ticTacToe.cpp